-Strategy Description ΤοοΙ When Intervention output PROACTIVE Offer TACSO services to CSOs - EU grant recipients prior they run into the problem.
-This would create possibility to Presentation on important issues for successful projects Project Kick-off meeting Changes in: - logframe - action schedules re-examine awarded project and to make possible project modifications mainly to Trainings for interested organisations Inception phase allocation of resources stakeholder the project formulation, and to plan and develop implementation tools.
-Coaching for interested organisations Inception phase involvement M&E system in place, and of better quality REACTIVE Offer TACSO services upon request of the grant recipient who has specific problem in project implementation Trainings for interested organisations Throughout the implementation of the granted project Improvements in reporting (narrative and financial) Improvement of project management and Coaching for interested organisations Throughout the implementation of the granted project financial arrangements Improved project strategy
+Strategy Description Tool When Intervention output PROACTIVE Offer TACSO services to CSOs - EU grant recipients prior they run into the problem.
+This would create possibility to Presentation on important issues for successful projects Project Kick-off meeting Changes in: - logframe - action schedules re-examine awarded project and to make possible project modifications mainly to the project formulation, and to plan and develop implementation tools.
+Trainings for interested organisations Coaching for interested organisations Inception phase allocation of resources stakeholder involvement M&E system in place, and of better quality REACTIVE Offer TACSO services upon request of the grant recipient who has specific problem in project implementation Trainings for interested organisations Throughout the implementation of the granted project Improvements in reporting (narrative and financial) Improvement of project management and Coaching for interested organisations Throughout the implementation of the granted project financial arrangements Improved project strategy